Vestre Picnic Table Stokke Learning Tower Svane Stool T.H. Marthinsen Gourmet Cutlery

 Close up of the cutlery's end

-The cutlery features a mirror-polished surface and shapes that not only appear elegant but also fit comfortably in the hand.
-This elevates the dining experience to the highest level.
+The cutlery has a mirror-polished surface and shapes that not only appear elegant but also fit comfortably in the hand.

 To reflect the gourmet meal, the cutlery is proud—expressed through its upright form when viewed from the side.